davidrobles/davidrobles.github.io/_posts/2014-06-05-estimating-pi-using-monte-carlo-simulations.md

 probabilistic entity.
 One of the most popular examples of Monte Carlo simulations is estimating the value of \\( \pi \\).
 So how can we do that?

+We generate random points and verify if they are inside or outside

+But, how do we estimate Pi by simulation?
+In the simulation, you keep throwing darts at random onto the dartboard.
+All of the darts fall within the square, but not all of them fall within the circle.
+Here is the key.
+If you throw darts completely at random, this experiment estimate the ratio of the area of the circle to the area of the square, by counting the number of darts in each.

 Well, we know that the **area of the circle** is \\( A\_{circle} = \pi r^2 \\)
 and the **area of the square** is \\( A\_{square} = (2r)^2 \\).
 Then, the ratio
 of both areas is: